emissary-ingress/emissary/user-guide/getting-started.md

 ## Configure TLS Termination and Automatic HTTPS

-If you have the ability to update your DNS, Ambassador can automatically configure a valid TLS certificate for you, eliminating the TLS warning.
+**The Ambassador Edge Stack enables TLS termination by default using a self-signed certificate.** If you have the ability to update your DNS, Ambassador can automatically configure a valid TLS certificate for you, eliminating the TLS warning.
 If you do not have the ability to update your DNS, skip to the next section, "Create a Mapping."

 1. Update your DNS so that your domain points to the IP address for your cluster.